curiouspeterson/shiftedV2/documentation/dev-status.md

 -   **Implemented `withManagerAuth` HOC:** Added a higher-order component to simplify protecting API routes that require manager authorization.
 -   **Added Real-time Updates to Time Off Requests:** Implemented Supabase subscriptions to provide real-time updates to the Time Off Requests List.
 -   **Resolved `refresh_token_not_found` and `over_request_rate_limit` Errors:** Implemented changes to avoid unnecessary calls to `supabase.auth.getSession()` which were causing invalid token refreshes and triggering rate limits on the Supabase API.
+-   **Comprehensive Code Analysis:** Completed a thorough analysis of the codebase structure, identifying strengths and areas for improvement.
+-   **Enhanced Documentation:** Added detailed documentation about the codebase organization and technical implementation details.
+-   **Identified Optimization Opportunities:** Documented specific areas where performance and security can be improved, particularly in data fetching and state management.
+-   **Refined Feature Roadmap:** Updated the development roadmap with more specific technical requirements and implementation details.
+-   **Security Review:** Identified potential security concerns, particularly in client-side operations that should be moved to server-side endpoints.

+## Code Structure Analysis

+The codebase follows a well-organized structure using the Next.js 13/14 App Router pattern:

+- **`app/`:** Main application routes and components
+- **`components/`:** Reusable UI components
+- **`documentation/`:** Project documentation
+- **`hooks/`:** Custom React hooks
+- **`lib/`:** Utility functions and helpers
+- **`types/`:** TypeScript type definitions
+- **`supabase/`:** Database configuration and migrations

+## Identified Areas for Improvement

+### Performance Optimization
+- Implement debouncing/throttling for frequent data fetching operations
+- Optimize state management and data caching strategies
+- Review and optimize database queries

+### Security Enhancements
+- Move sensitive operations from client-side to server-side API endpoints
+- Implement more robust authorization checks
+- Add input sanitization and validation

+### Testing Coverage
+- Implement comprehensive unit tests for components and utilities
+- Add integration tests for critical user flows
+- Set up end-to-end testing infrastructure

 ## Testing